S-erenity/NeuroKey/README.md

 - 🔵 Move freely across a surface.
 - 🟣 Accurately reach and press keys on a **standard full-size keyboard**.
 - 🟠 Type out a complete sentence using a robotic finger.

+NeuroKey’s mission is to create a compact, mobile robot capable of accurately interacting with a standard full-size keyboard.
+Designed at a height of ~1 foot with a rectangular chassis and precision finger mechanism, the robot can navigate across surfaces and press keys with accuracy.
+Its current operation is human-controlled, but the long-term vision is to develop full automation with intelligent movement and typing functions (maybe even AI integration).

 **Robot Specs**
 - Height: ~1 foot